FormidableLabs/react-native-ama/docs/guidelines/focus.md

 The built-in [&lt;Text /&gt;](../components/Text) offers the `autofocus` property that automatically sets the focus when it gets rendered for the first time.

 :::

-## New Content

-If performing an action results in the appearance of new content, the focus should be automatically moved to it.

 ## Modals, Bottom Sheet and Drawers